dataiku/dss-visual-edit/docs/index.md

 ## Use cases

 * **Entity reconciliation**: 2 or more datasets represent the same entities and need to be merged.
 However, common properties of a given entity may have different values from one dataset to the other.
-See our ["join companies" sample project](sample-project-join-companies) where we manually review and correct matches between company entities whose names differ.
+See our ["company reconciliation" sample project](sample-project-company-reconciliation) where we manually review and correct matches between company entities whose names differ.
 * **Forecast override**: machine-made sales forecasts need to be adjusted by a human, to take into account contextual information that wasn't available to the machine, or to correct low-confidence predictions.
 * **AI feedback loop**: human feedback on AI-powered predictions is ingested back into the AI's training data.
 * **Business rules exception handling**: manually filling in missing values in the output of classification rules.